-y Twombly, the great American painter described as a "titan of modern art," died Tuesday at age 83.
+Cy Twombly, the great American painter described as a "titan of modern art," died Tuesday at age 83.
 Twombly was battling cancer, though the cause of his death has not been confirmed.
 Throughout his long career, he became known for large-scale paintings featuring scribbles and graffiti that led critics to label him "the heir to Jackson Pollock."
 His abstract works have fetched millions at auctions, and, in 2010, he became the first painter in nearly 60 years to be asked to paint a ceiling at the Louvre museum in Paris (pictured).
 Here, a look at the man and his work over the years.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Easter is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week